What is Fascia?

 If you are not addressing your pain and dysfunction by assessing your specific Fascial pain presentations and having them treated directly, then you are leaving a mountain of performance potential on the table.
 DO NOT guess and check when it comes to your performance.
 Click here to begin unveiling your full performance potential.

-Dr. Frederick specializes in creating a personalized improvement plan for every individual that he treats, because we don't believe in a one-size-fits-most approach to treating structural issues.
+Dr. Teigen specializes in creating a personalized improvement plan for every individual that he treats, because we don't believe in a one-size-fits-most approach to treating structural issues.
 When you visit Mile High Sports Chiropractic, we try to solve the structural issues underneath the annoying and often painful symptoms that brought you in for chiropractor services.